 The conceptual model is expressed in the Geographic Information Conceptual Schema Language (ISO 19103:2005) based on the Unified Modeling Language (UML).
 The organization into packages and package dependencies are shown in Figure 17.
 The following sections describe requirements classes for each application schema, whereby each feature addressed in the requirements shall be understood as an instance of the GF_FeatureType (aka FeatureType) «metaclass».
-For the purpose of consistency with the conceptual UML model the British spelling of feature type names and properties has been adopted.